Home Blog What is MVHR and How Does it Work?

 MVHR is not to be confused with air conditioning – the process of warming or cooling air that is already present in the room.
 As MVHR facilitates air movement, and the exchange of heat that is already present within the home, it will NOT cool or heat the air to a temperature greater than that already existing inside the house.
 A system provided by BEAM does include a Summer Bypass facility – whereby the incoming air avoids being warmed in the heat exchanger.
 This, however, will still NOT cool the air within the home that has been generated by extremely high solar gain – it would be best to open a window to help in this situation.

-Heat Recovery Ventilation (MVHR) is the ideal solution for ventilating properties with high levels of air tightness.
+MVHR is the ideal solution for ventilating properties with high levels of air tightness.
 This whole home ventilation system is the most popular choice of mechanical ventilation for new build and self build homes.

 MVHR also meets building control regulations under System 4 of the Ventilation Requirements.